cjus/hydra-aws-docker-article/README2.md

 $ telnet 52.3.201.66 6379
 ```

 Then just type: `info`.
-If got output instead of a connection closed message, then Redis is probably running.
+If you received an output listing instead of a connection closed message, then Redis is probably running.

 ## Creating and configuring the swarm

 We're now ready to set up our swarm.
 This process will involve creating a swarm manager and assigning workers.

 We begin configuring our swarm by requesting the external IP address of our the master01 node.